 There is nothing to stop Fine Gael from organising nationally.
 Both Fine Gael and Fianna Fáil should do so.

 -----and the United States are very different-----

 They are not.
 They are very stringent.

 That creates a murkiness surrounding Sinn Féin's finances and the way in which it engages in political fundraising.
-What I would like to know from it is whether it accepts corporate donations of more than €200, which would not be permitted in this state.
+What I would like to know from Sinn Féin is whether it accepts corporate donations of more than €200, which would not be permitted in this State.